VegaSera/VegaSera.github.io/_posts/2020-02-06-journey-with-world-archery-data-exploration.md

 ![Non-World Level Qualifiers](https://i.imgur.com/bUPOsNu.png)

 It appears I have greatly misinterpreted the data.
+The median of June, July and August outside of World events is practically a ***perfectly flat line***.
 The valley in July wasn't a seasonal thing, as least not something that transcends all levels of competitive archery.
 It's something that exists specifically **in the world cup level**.

 However, it's at this point I reach a standstill with what I can find.
 I take all of the events that that correspond to this format and take place in july, run them through a function to get their qualifier arrow averages, drop the null values (for missing qualifier data), and after all that, I have very few options remaining.
 Medellin, Columbia in 2013 (Avg 8.52), Berlin 2018 (Avg 8.32) and Berlin 2019 (Avg 8.20), all of which averaging lower than what we expect.